 Some anime, not only of Chinese origin, portray a superstition of Asian origin in general.
 Superstition says that when you sneeze, it's because someone is talking about you.
 In some Western cultures, it is said that if your ear is hot it is because someone is talking badly about you!

 At certain moments in the plots, the protagonists are always saved by random characters.
 This is actually not a cliché specific to web novels, Chinese novels and Chinese anime, but of every good plot.
 However, good writing goes away when the main character always emerges from risky situations unscathed.

 Because he fails to show his skills, he fails to show the human side – where he is prone to mistakes.
 Soon, the main becomes just a puppet in the middle of the story.

-Over-description in certain passages of web novels is truly overwhelming to the reader.
-This happens when some authors will refer to the muse, who has “the softest white skin with pearly tone”That has already been seen on the face of China.
+The excess of description in certain passages of the web novels is truly overwhelming for the reader.
+This happens when some authors refer to the muse, who has “the softest white skin with pearly tone” that has already been seen on the face of China.

 One of the cases of clichés reported by viewers and readers of works of Chinese origin is related to fights.
 When the fight starts, there is no one around.
 Suddenly, a swarm of idle people starts watching the fight.
 Where do they come from?

 Another common theme is that every anime has a beach episode.
 But this practice is not only common in China, but also in all other anime and even in Western cartoons.